Trump Has Said Cutting Off North Korea’s Trade Is Easy. Here’s Why He’s Wrong.

 Cambodia’s shipping registry, a longtime favorite of Pyongyang, has now promised to reform twice.
 When it opened in 1994, it was run by Sovereign Ventures.
 After the Singaporean company got the boot in 2002, Cambodia promised to clean up its act — but regulators and researchers continued to find North Korea-linked ships flying the Cambodian flag.

-“They [the North Koreans] quite cannily moved into the running of the Cambodian register to provide a cut price cloak of concealment,” said Jacqueline Smith, maritime coordinator of the International Transport Workers Federation in an email to BuzzFeed News.
+“They [the North Koreans] quite cannily moved into the running of the Cambodian register to provide a cut-price cloak of concealment,” said Jacqueline Smith, maritime coordinator of the International Transport Workers’ Federation, in an email to BuzzFeed News.
 “However a combination of investigation and ship inspections (and seizures) made this explicit, and their involvement dragged the reputation of the Cambodian flag even lower than it already was.”

 Smith said ITF remained skeptical about Cambodia’s latest promise to reform, though she added it would be welcomed if it is genuine.

-It’s clear though that North Korea is likely to keep exploiting the flags of convenience system to obscure the origins of its ships and conduct both illicit and legitimate commerce.
+It’s clear, though, that North Korea is likely to keep exploiting the flags of convenience system to obscure the origins of its ships and conduct both illicit and legitimate commerce.

 “It is virtually impossible for us to know which vessels are really owned by North Korean entities,” Smith said.
 “The flag of convenience system allows for a veil of secrecy to protect or disguise the real owners.”